bms5213-F2021/bms5213-F2021.github.io/docs/lectures/week2_pt2.md

 #### Null vs Alternative Hypothesis

-The *null hypothesis* is the hypothesis being tested about a population and refers to a situation in which no difference exists.
+The *null hypothesis* (H0 or H-naught) is the hypothesis being tested about a population and refers to a situation in which no difference exists.
 In technical terms, the outcome of a hypothesis test is to either *reject* or *fail to reject* the null hypothesis.

 The *alternative hypothesis* is the opposite of the *null hypothesis*, stating that a difference does exist.
 If a tailed alternative hypothesis, the direction of the difference is included.
 The *alternative hypothesis* is the conclusion when the *null hypothesis is rejected*.

+#### Rejection Region & alpha

+We will discuss in more detail what the rejection region and alpha cutoff values are for hypothesis testing in week 3, but in general, for this class period, we used the old adage that we would reject the null hypothesis for p < 0.05.

+#### Outcomes

+If we *fail to reject the null hypothesis*, this suggests that there is no statistically significant difference between whatever was compared.
+We may even say that random chance alone could explain any difference that is observed.

+If we *reject the null hypothesis*, this suggests that there is a statistically signficant difference between whatever was compared.
+We may even say that random chance alone could not explain any difference that was observed.

 ## Lecture Note Resources